USAJOBS/ATP-Support/agency-branded-search/customize.md

 ## What size should the banner be?

 The banner must be a .jpg, .png, .gif, or .webp with a maximum image height is 250px or 125px if made in Illustrator.
 There is no recommended width, however standard resolution is 1366px.

+## Can I imbed a video into the agency-branded search page?

+Imbedding videos is currently not available, but we may consider this for a future enhancement.